 - Try intermittent fasting: Intermittent fasting can deliver similar results to calorie restriction.
 However, findings are mixed, as people react differently to intermittent fasting.
 You might find this style of eating unsuitable, impractical, or undesirable.
 If you don't have any objections or obstacles, it may be worth giving it a shot.
 It can be easier to do than Keto, which requires a lot of food planning and avoidance of many food groups.
 Intermittent fasting produces the same benefits, as in both cases, the goal is to put your body into a state of ketosis.

-- Increase your soluble fiber intake: You can do this by eating fatty fish or taking an Omega supplement.
+- Increase your soluble fiber intake: You can do this by eating oats, dried beans and some fruits and vegetables.
 Studies show soluble fiber reduces appetite and lowers cholesterol.

 - Get enough sleep: Getting quality sleep each night is important to your body on many levels, but studies show that poor sleep effects insulin resistance.